mvz/wait_up/README.md

 ### Debian

-The following should work:
+Wait Up needs at least the following:

     sudo apt-get install libgirepository1.0-dev gobject-introspection

-    # More to be determined
+More to be determined

 ### Other OS